nicksinclair/nicksinclair.github.io/src/pages/resume/index.md

 _May 2023 - Present_

-- Led impact-driven development efforts on frontend projects including establishing a design system, exporting images, generating furniture suggestions, and displaying real-time metrics
+- Led impact-driven frontend development efforts, launching and refining key product features such as image exporting, selection metrics, and AI-driven furniture suggestions
+- Developed and launched new features with a data-driven approach, tracking usage metrics to inform iteration and refinement
+- Diagnosed and resolved frontend performance bottlenecks, reducing render times and improving responsiveness across the application
+- Built and maintained the company's visual testing infrastructure using Playwright, enabling automated snapshot testing and improving UI consistency across releases
-- Designed and built a real-time API for publishing and retrieving elements for use in example-based suggestions using AWS API Gateway (Web Sockets), Lambda, and DynamoDB
+- Designed and implemented a real-time API for publishing and retrieving 3D elements to power example-based suggestions using AWS API Gateway (WebSockets), Lambda, and DynamoDB
-- Designed and built a centralized permissions framework utilizing AWS Verified Permissions, simplifying authorization logic and testing and enabling scalable content sharing features
+- Designed and built a centralized permissions framework utilizing AWS Verified Permissions, simplifying authorization logic and enabling scalable content sharing
-- Resolved API Gateway throttling with batch processing and chunked messaging, improving real-time data stability
+- Addressed growth and stability challenges, including mitigating API Gateway throttling with batch processing and chunked messaging for real-time data
-- Responded quickly to issues reported by users and customers and participated in regular bug tracking and release management duties
+- Rapidly responded to user-reported issues, participating in ongoing bug tracking, debugging, and release management to maintain product quality
+- Coordinated design and content updates for the marketing website, integrating tracking and analytics to enhance user engagement and acquisition insights

 ### [Itential](https://www.itential.com/)

-#### **Product Designer**
+#### **UX Engineer**

-_August 2021 - April 2023_
+_July 2020 - April 2023_

-- Directed end-to-end user experience for 2 key applications and led redesign efforts for Itential’s B2B SaaS platform, including navigation, notifications, search, and settings
+- Led the end-to-end user experience for two key applications, driving major redesigns for navigation, notifications, search, and settings in Itential’s B2B SaaS platform
-- Overhauled design system in Figma, improving 45 components and enhancing WCAG 2.1 compliance, resulting in improved consistency across products
+- Overhauled the Figma design system, improving 45+ components and enhancing WCAG 2.1 compliance, ensuring a more accessible and consistent user experience
+- Designed and developed new UI features in React, including a dashboard for automation metrics with 80%+ test coverage
-- Organized usability testing infrastructure across 4 app teams, leading to clearer user feedback and savings on 3rd-party testing platforms
+- Spearheaded usability testing across four app teams, improving user feedback loops and reducing reliance on costly third-party testing platforms
-- Led user interviews to better understand gaps in product features and demo upcoming ideas
-- Collaborated regularly with cross-functional teams of frontend and backend developers, product managers and software architects to move new feature work forward
+- Worked cross-functionally with frontend/backend engineers, product managers, and architects to drive feature development from concept to launch

-#### **Software Engineer**

-_July 2020 - August 2021_

-Atlanta, GA

-- Developed and tested a dashboard UI that leverages an internal API using React, Mocha, and Chai where customers can view general and detailed automation metrics
-- Delivered a library of 5 pre-built solutions for customers to promote product enablement using internal tools and Python templating engines

 ### [Herman Miller](https://www.hermanmiller.com/)